utshomax/postman-docs/src/pages/docs/postman-flows/reference/preparing-a-collection-to-use-in-flows.md

 ![Using selected data](https://assets.postman.com/postman-labs-docs/concepts/using-selected-data.gif)

-Adding another Send Request block and then dragging a connection to it's `value` variable input will let the request use the value `var1` that was set in the first request.
+Adding another **Send Request** block and then dragging a connection to its `value` variable input enables the request to use the `var1` value that was set in the first request.

 ### Adding variables to requests